gitpod-io/retired-gatsby-website/src/docs/index.md

 ![](./images/gitpod-prefix.png)

 Unlike traditional cloud and desktop IDEs, Gitpod understands the context and prepares the IDE automatically.
-For instance, if you are creating a Gitpod workspace from a GitHub pull request, the IDE will open in code-review mode.
+For instance, if you're creating a Gitpod workspace from a pull request, Gitpod will open in code-review mode.

 Also, Gitpod workspaces are meant to be disposable.
 That is, you do not need to maintain anything.
 They are created when you need them, and you can forget about them when you are done.
 Simply go to